 Here are the year’s events for 2013.
 Get ready to join us again this year!

 Gloucester Area Astronomy Club will have telescopes set up

-DORA TEVAN, ETHNIC ARTS CENTER – WORLD PUPPETRY
+DORA TEVAN, ETHNIC ARTS CENTER - ‘ROUND THE WORLD PUPPET SHOWS

 Dora (the International Explorer!)
 Tevan of the Ethnic Arts Center presents World Puppetry.
 Step into an enchanted world as delightful characters come to life through folktales.
-Puppeteer Dora Tevan, Founder and Director of the Ethnic Arts Center has brought cultures alive since 1978 with thousands of programs including Workshops, Birthday Parties, Puppet Shows, Teacher Trainings, and International Festivals. .
-Dora received the Dr. Martin Luther King, Jr. Award for her brotherhood programs to children the past 33 years.
-She lives here in Rockport in a 1740 Saltbox with her husband Corey, Owner/Artist of the Corey Tevan Gallery at 60 Bearskin Neck and their daughter, Angelraven, who has created HERB and STONE, herbal skincare and stone creations, for the Cape Ann community.
+Puppeteer Dora Tevan, Founder and Director of the Ethnic Arts Center has brought cultures alive since 1978 with thousands of programs including Workshops, Birthday Parties, Puppet Shows, Teacher Trainings, and International Festivals.
+Dora received the Dr. Martin Luther King, Jr. Award for her brotherhood programs to children the past 34 years.
+Dora lives here in Rockport with her husband, Corey, Artist/Owner of the Corey Tevan Gallery and their daughter Angelraven who creates local herbal products and spirit-filled stone jewelry for the Cape Ann community.

 1. Community House Upstairs 10-10:45 & 11-11:45 PM

 Jah Spirit – Reggae Band